cjmet/WeatherKitty/Project.md

 ### Questions (may be duplicated below in fixes)

+- [ ] Why does AbortController() kill some fetch() calls, but not others?
+If this worked I wouldn't have to worry about the next question.
-- [ ] Check all three APIs?
-Set a time out and rotate through them?
-How to handle the API is slow or not responding?
+- [ ] How to handle the APIs are slow or not responding?
-  - [ ] Cache a negative-cache / fail flag?
+  - [ ] Re-Order the API list(s) based on the status calls that do respond to AbortController()?
+- [ ] NavTitle Shrink on Load is causing some of the oddness, but I like the shrink animation any time other than load?
-- [ ] CodeKy Project Completeness Review
+- [ ] CodeKy Project Completeness Review.
+Do you feel like I've completed the requirements?

 ### Project Current Work and Fixes

-- [ ] <weather-kitty-api-status> ...
 - [ ] Reorganize the modules logically so that WeatherKitty.mjs is the only required one.
 - [ ] Hardware Dev Machine
 - [ ] work Styles.css calculated sizes into WeatherKitty.css.